Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### Planned - Version 7.2

->- Improve auto-lock session box.
->- Add lock session action in active reminder box.
->- Add option to choose default auto-lock action.

-#### 2021.04.20 - Version 7.1
+#### 2021.04.15 - Version 7.1

-- Add option to show parashah in shabat reminder box
+- Add option to show the weekly parashah in the shabat reminder box
-- Improve shabat reminder box to show current parashah.
+- Improve the shabat reminder box to show the weekly parashah.
 - Improve tray icon to show special day color even when the reminder is disabled.
 - Fix tray icon no more shown paused when reminder is disabled since previous version.
 - Fix generate command-line option does nothing.